manelpuig/rUBot_mecanum_ws/Documentation/05_rUBot_projects.md

 We have to add this folder to GAZEBO_MODEL_PATH tenvironment variable.
 This is done either:

-- in ~/.bashrc file adding this line:
+- in ~/.bashrc file adding this line (needed for simulation to find the models):

 ```xml
 export GAZEBO_MODEL_PATH=$HOME/rUBot_mecanum_ws/src/rubot_mecanum_description/models:$GAZEBO_MODEL_PATH